TinySpins/Contour42/README.md

 ### Usage
 ### Normal use
 Place the 'Contour42' project directory in you Matlab path, and open the `contour42.m` file in Matlab.
+Run the script.

 When prompted by the GUI, select a main working directory containing the following subfolders (adhere strictly to the naming scheme):
-- workspaces
+- workspaces (directory containing the cvi42 workspaces: workspace_1.cvi42wsx, workspace_2.cvi42wsx ect.)
-- dicom
+- dicom (directory containing ?

 Any produced .mat files containing cvi42 contours will be saved in an automatically created 'contours' directory in the main working directory.